textpattern/textpattern.github.io/themes/themes-a-complete-walk-through.md

 If you are more into importing than exporting, you will eventually come to the point where one or more of the themes you have imported needs updated.
 This is the case when a theme designer has revised the source theme and distributed a new and improved version.
 Not wanting to miss out on the cutting edge or potential security improvements, you dutifully update your version with the latest release.

+When you update a theme from disk, Textpattern creates an *exact* copy in the database from the disk version you are updating from, merging new elements and overwriting existing ones having the same file name.

 As with initially importing a theme, you begin by downloading and transferring the new version of the sourced theme to your <i>themes</i> directory.
 Then it is on to the Themes panel, where, like [described earlier](#duplicate-via-the-with-selected-control) you do the checkbox-and-select dance, but this time opting for ‘Update from disk’.

 ![Select update from disk](https://docs.textpattern.com/img/select-update-from-disk.png)

-This selection has an accompanying checkbox option, presented to you after making the selection: <q><i>Delete unused templates from database on import?</i></q>[^update]
+When selected, another checkbox option is presented: <q><i>Delete unused templates from database on import?</i></q>[^update]

 ![Select update from disk option](https://docs.textpattern.com/img/select-update-from-disk-option.png)

-The option is asking if you want to make your theme in the themes table (database version) the same as the one in the <i>themes</i> directory (disk version) by deleting files that might be different (in terms of existing) in the database version.
+This second option is asking if you want to make your theme in the themes table (database version) the same as the one in the <i>themes</i> directory (disk version) by deleting files that might be different (in terms of existing) in the database version.
 This is generally a good idea, to keep versions consistent, and the checkbox is ticked by default.
-But you might have your reasons for want variability, like customization of the sourced theme.
+But you might have your reasons for wanting variability, like wanting to customize the sourced theme.
 Hard to say.

 Either way, click the ‘Go’ button and confirm when asked if you are sure.